eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/admin/store/index.md

 ??? info "Options"
     ```text

-    --overwrite  Overwrite existing files.
+    --replace   Replace existing files.
 This is a dangerous option, so use it
                 with care.
     ```

 ## admin store import